 In Section~\ref{sec-search-approx}, using a technique developed by H{\o}yer, Mosca, and de Wolf~\cite{HoyerMW03} we show how to eliminate the logarithmic factor in the previous theorem, thus proving \textbf{Theorem~\ref{thm-without-log-factor}}.

-In Section~\ref{sec-diffusion2}, we extend the algorithm to a possibly non-reversible Markov chain whose discriminant $D(P)$ has non-zero singular value gap (\textbf{Theorem~\ref{thm-svg}}).
+In Section~\ref{sec-diffusion2}, we extend the algorithm to a possibly non-reversible Markov chain whose discriminant has non-zero singular value gap (\textbf{Theorem~\ref{thm-svg}}).
 The complexity of the algorithm in the general case is similar to the one for reversible Markov chains.
-The sole difference is that the singular value gap of $D(P)$ takes the place of the spectral gap of~$P$.
+The sole difference is that the singular value gap of the discriminant matrix~$D(P)$ takes the place of the spectral gap of~$P$.
 While the eigenvalues of Markov chains are well studied, we are not aware of a similar theory for singular values of this matrix.
-Nonetheless, we believe that such a general result may prove useful for future applications.
+Nonetheless, such a general result may prove useful for future applications.

-For simplicity, in our algorithms we assume that the number of marked elements is known in advance.
-This assumption may be removed using standard techniques, without increasing the asymptotic complexity of the algorithms~\cite{BoyerBHT98}.

-\suppress{ The technique was developed for minimizing the error of a potentially faulty database, and we recast it to show that a weaker approximation of the diffusion is sufficient in the recursive version of Grover Search (\textbf{Theorem~\ref{thm-grover-approximate-reflection}}). }